-- Biggest Winner Challenge “fall edition” begins September 8th.
+- Biggest Winner Challenge “spring edition” begins January 12th.

-- Pumpkinman Triathlon training program begins in August.
+- Rage Triathlon training program begins in February.
 Sign up today!

 Congratulations to the Winners of the Biggest Winner Challenge “Spring” edition – Team 413: Travis, Janie, Mark, Jamie, and Danny.
 Team lost 86.5lbs over 6 weeks which brought them to the most weight loss percentage.
 Team 413 barely edged out the victory over rivalry team “Happy before 6 (HB6)”.

 The Winning Story - Monday, November 4, 2013

 How has getting FIT at TFS changed your life in a positive way?